prahlaadr/quick-map-lookup/README.md

-# Address Proximity Finder
+# Quick Map Lookup

-Find the closest location to your starting address based on driving distance using Google Maps Distance Matrix API.
+A web application that finds the closest address to your starting location based on actual driving distance using the Google Maps Distance Matrix API.

 ## Features

-- 🎯 Find the closest address from up to 20 destination addresses
+- Compare up to 20 destination addresses against a starting location
-- 🚗 Uses real driving distance and time (not straight-line)
+- Uses real driving distance and time calculations (not straight-line distance)
-- 📊 Results sorted by proximity with detailed distance and time info
+- Results automatically sorted by proximity
-- 🎨 Clean, modern UI with responsive design
+- Smart address parsing that handles both formatted lists and text blocks
+- Displays distance in miles and estimated driving time
-- ⚡ Built with Next.js 14 and TypeScript
+- Built with Next.js 14 and TypeScript

 ## Setup